ncmoliver/ai-case-study/README.md

 ## Overview and Origin

 **Name of company?** <br><br>
-    <br>*ShotTracker*
+    *ShotTracker*

 **When was the company incorporated?** <br><br>
-    <br>*ShotTracker was incorporated in the year 2013.*
+    *ShotTracker was incorporated in the year 2013.*

 **Who are the founders of the company?**<br><br>
-    <br>*Bruce Ianni and Davyeon founded the company ShotTracker.
+    *Bruce Ianni and Davyeon founded the company ShotTracker.
 Ianni played football at John Carroll University and Ross played basketball at Benedictine College.*
 **How did the idea for the company (or project) come about?**<br><br>
     *
 **How is the company funded?
 How much funding have they received?**<br><br>
-    <br>*ShotTracker has rasied a total of $30M over 8 rounds.
+    *ShotTracker has rasied a total of $30M over 8 rounds.
 They landed their first funding round 1 year after the company was founded in 2013.*
 ## Business Activities

 * What specific problem is the company or project trying to solve?